 - Federal Direct PLUS Loans first disbursed on or after 10/1/2017 and before 10/1/2018 will have a loan fee of 4.264%.

 - Federal Direct PLUS Loans first disbursed on or after 10/1/2018 and before 10/1/2019 will have a loan fee of 4.248%.

 Withdrawing and Financial Aid

-Students who withdraw or take a leave of absence from a term may no longer be eligible for the entire amount of federal student loans they were awarded and/or received.
-Review Adler University’s policy for Federal Student Loans when a term is not completed here.
+Students who withdraw or take a leave of absence from a term may no longer be eligible for the entire amount of financial aid they were awarded and/or received.
+Review Adler University’s Withdrawing and Financial Aid policy for more information about the impact to financial aid when a term is not completed.